elevont/prttl/DesignDecisions.md

     The drawbacks of this solution is similar to the ones of the global Collection.
     We neither consider this a viable option.

-As this is probably the second most important part of a Turtle pretty-printer - even though we do not have a fully satisfying solution - we want to take a stance, and thus chose to use number 3 (Assigning IDs) as our go-to solution.
+As this is probably the second most important part of a Turtle pretty printer - even though we do not have a fully satisfying solution - we want to take a stance:
+We chose to use number 3 (Assigning IDs) as our go-to solution.
-We do not however,
+We do not, however,
 automatically introduce such IDs by default.
-To do that -
+To introduce them -
 which will fix the sorting of IDs to be in the order in which they appear in the input - one needs to specifically request that.
 We do it this way,
-as we deem it unfit for a pretty-printer to introduce new data by default.
+as we deem it unfit for a pretty printer to introduce new data by default.

 #### Comments

 tags: comments, sorting

 Comments!
-With which we here mean Turtle Syntax comments - that work as comments do in Python - not RDF comments, which are "linked-in" with predicates like `rdfs:comment`.
+With which we do not refer to RDF comments (like `rdfs:comment`), but Turtle Syntax comments, which are very similar to comments in Python.

 Comments in Turtle are started with a `#`, and continue to the end of the line.